Governor of Arkansas

 As a leader of Pulaski County, I will maintain the roads and bridges, and do all the daily work needed for safety and prosperity.
 In addition, I will work to end the drug war in this county and refocus the efforts of law enforcement on violent crime.

 As a Libertarian office holder, I will reduce the size and the scope of government in many areas.
-Most notably, I will work to eliminate the state income tax.
+Most notably, I will work to reduce property taxes for Pulaski County residents in my first term.

 This will be my tenth run for public office.
 Far from discouraged, I am proud of every race, and attained a mode average in these of 18% of the vote.
 It is not far from 18% to a win in an important race, and that will be my objective in this campaign.
 Things are changing across this great nation, and remember the old adage: Tenth time is the charm!